alexishevia/izinput/docs/README.md

 1. Load and parse `localFile` from `AsyncStorage`.
 2. Query playbook's latest revision.
 3. If `latest revision === localFile.revision`, "download playbook" is complete.
 Otherwise, continue on step 4.
-4. Download the playbook's text into `localFile.playbook`, and the playbook's revision into `localFile.revision`.
+4. Download the playbook's text into `localFile.text`, and the playbook's revision into `localFile.revision`.
 5. Parse playbook lines bigger than `localFile.lineCount`, and apply the actions to `localFile.store`.
 6. Update the `localFile.lineCount` value.
 7. Save the new `localFile` into `AsyncStorage`.